Terranova-Python/Wifi-Heatmap/README.md

 # Wifi-Heatmap
-Analyzes site maps with wifi APs and range details for Unifi AP's.
-Adjust signal strength and import your own site photos into the program!
+Analyzes sites with wifi APs and range details for Unifi products.
+Adjust the signal strength and import your own site photos into the program!

-Python 3.8.5
+Version created in Python 3.8.5

 Dependancies
 Tkinter,